YasinEl/mzRAPP/README.md

 there can be more than one match between a BP and NPs (Figure 1d).
-In those cases, BPs corresponding to the same molecule but other isotopologues (IT) are considered to choose the NP leading to the smallest relative IT ratio bias as compared to the predicted IT-ratio (Figure 1c).
+In those cases, BPs corresponding to the same molecule but other isotopologues (IT) are considered to choose the NP leading to the smallest relative IT ratio (calculated via reported peak abundances) bias as compared to the predicted IT-ratio (Figure 1c).
 When more than two different IT are detected the ratio of each IT with the highest IT reported via NPP is considered.

 <div class="figure">